 International Conference: Realigning Cybersecurity Education

-The first one-day conference scheduled for 27 November is intended to stimulate fresh ideas and policy proposals for framing and managing cyber security education in ways that create new synergies between universities, business, governments and the less structured creative communities, both within and across national borders.
-The papers from this first annual conference will be published in an edited volume in 2018.
-The Australian Department of Prime Minister and Cabinet is co-sponsoring the conference.
-The conference will be followed by a one-day policy workshop on 28 November.
+Realigning Cyber Security Education aims to stimulate fresh ideas and policy proposals for framing and managing cyber security education in ways that create new synergies between universities, business, governments and the less structured creative communities both within and across national borders.

 Professor Diana Burley, George Washington University, Executive Director of the Institute for Information Infrastructure Protection (I3P) and Co-chair of the ACM/IEEE-Computer Society Joint Task Force on Cybersecurity Education (paper only)